Why It Works

 4 teaspoons Chinkiang or black vinegar

-1/4 cup chili oil with sediment (see note)
+1/4 cup chili oil with sediment (see notes)

 Season chicken generously with salt and pepper.
 Place chicken in zipper-lock bags or vacuum bags and add half of garlic, roughly chopped scallions, and all of ginger.
 Remove air from zipper-lock bags by closing the bags, leaving the last inch of the top un-sealed.
 Slowly lower into a pot of water, sealing the bag completely just before it fully submerges.
 If using a vacuum bag, seal according to manufacturer instructions.